eclipse-cdt-cloud/vscode-trace-extension/README.md

 git add RELEASE && git commit --amend
 ```

+If commit message shows `%s` as version string, then replace it by the version of the vscode-trace-extension release.

 Finally, push the branch to the main repository (not a fork!) and use it to create a PR.
 When the PR is merged, a GitHub release should be created with auto-generated release notes, as well as a git tag.
 Then the `publish-*` CI jobs should trigger, and if everything goes well, publish the new version of the extension to both registries.

 ## Initial contribution